-This course is the second in a sequence designed for career and technical students.
+The second in a sequence designed for career and technical students.
 The topics focus on critical thinking, problem solving, and mathematical communication using applications in arithmetic, algebra, geometry, and trigonometry.
 Prerequisite: Pass MTH-050 with a C or better or instructor consent.